 Federal Solar Incentives

-Your local Oak Island solar panel installation expert can offer more information about the ITC and how it applies to your situation.
+Your local Oak Island solar panel installer can give you more information about the ITC and how it applies to your situation.

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
-The program expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.
+In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar systems installed between 2022 and 2032.
+After this, the credit percentage will decrease slightly each year until the program expires in 2035.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Oak Island solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Oak Island solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

-There are often also state solar incentives in addition to those provided by the federal government.
-Tax credits, rebates and more may be available at a more local level.
-Incentives may be offered by your county or municipality, or by the state of North Carolina.
-Certain incentives might only be available for a limited time, while others are ongoing.
+In addition to those provided at the federal level, there are often also state solar incentives.
+Tax credits, rebates and more might be available at a more local level.
+Incentives may be provided by the state of North Carolina, or by your county or municipality.
+Some incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Oak Island

-The variety of available solar incentives has helped tremendously increase the use of solar power nationwide over the past 15 years.
-You can get solar incentives from your local utility company, the federal government or the North Carolina government.
-Your local Oak Island solar panel installation expert can give you more information about which incentives you should apply for, and get you started on the path to switching to renewable energy today.
+Solar energy use nationwide has gone up tremendously in the last 15 years, in part thanks to the growth in the number of solar incentives.
+You can obtain these incentives from your local utility company, the North Carolina government or the federal government.
+Your local Oak Island solar panel installation company can help you learn more about which incentives you can apply for, and get you on track to switch to renewable energy today.